flyteorg/flyte/docs/user_guide/customizing_dependencies/imagespec.md

 These specified packages will be added on top of the [default image](https://github.com/flyteorg/flytekit/blob/master/Dockerfile), which can be found in the Flytekit Dockerfile.
 More specifically, flytekit invokes [DefaultImages.default_image()](https://github.com/flyteorg/flytekit/blob/f2cfef0ec098d4ae8f042ab915b0b30d524092c6/flytekit/configuration/default_images.py#L26-L27) function.
 This function determines and returns the default image based on the Python version and flytekit version.
-For example, if you are using python 3.8 and flytekit 1.6.0, the default image assigned will be `ghcr.io/flyteorg/flytekit:py3.8-1.6.0`.
+For example, if you are using Python 3.8 and flytekit 1.6.0, the default image assigned will be `ghcr.io/flyteorg/flytekit:py3.8-1.6.0`.

 :::{important}
 Replace `ghcr.io/flyteorg` with a container registry you can publish to.